Did You Refuse To Take The Test?

 Did You Refuse The Breath Test?
 Contact Us Now.

 For representation that can help you with the criminal and administrative aspects of your DWI case, turn to Patrick M. Noe, Jr., Attorney at Law.
-For a free initial phone consultation, call 716-803-8741 or contact us online.
+For a phone consultation, call 716-803-8741 or contact us online.